June 26th, 2020

 If you are not using Universal Ads or Data Integrations, we don’t believe there will be any requirement for an SDK update prior to the iOS 14 changes.
 That said, iOS betas can change dramatically leading up the actual release date.
 We’ll most certainly keep you updated as we learn more.

 If you are using the GDPR API to send deletion requests associated with an IDFA, it will have lower efficacy since fewer users will allow tracking of the IDFA, which is the primary identifier for these requests.
 Instead, you’ll want to rely on IDFV where available, and consider shifting to using the SDK controls for disabling Branch functionality when a user requests an opt-out.

-With no IDFAs coming into Branch after the new iOS 14 change, there will be no IDFAs to export via the Audience Builder product.
-This means that you’ll no longer be able to generate a list of device IDs that can be sent to a third party ad network (and even if you could, the network wouldn’t be able to do anything with it).
+With no device-level data coming into Branch after the new iOS 14 change, there will be no device-level data to export via the Audience Builder product.
+This means that you’ll no longer be able to generate a list of IDs that can be sent to a third party ad network (and even if you could, the network wouldn’t be able to do anything with it).

 We understand that this largely eliminates the utility of an Audience Builder feature on iOS for most customers.
 We do plan on updating to support exporting your own user IDs, as well as CPID for internal targeting purposes.
 More details about these capabilities will be announced soon.

 If you don’t see a service or change listed above, then we expect the impact to be minor.
 That means we expect that all deferred deep linking capabilities, Journeys smart banners, and deep linked email functionality, as well as aggregate analytics, will not see much change.

 Beyond the impact of IDFA, we’re already investing in some of the new iOS capabilities announced and have a variety of product and engineering teams exploring the capabilities of App Search, App Clips, and more.
 We believe that iOS 14 will be a net positive for the industry as a whole, and are incredibly excited about the future.